-- No influenza RSV or acute respiratory infection (ARI) (SARS-CoV-2 negative) outbreaks were notified to HPSC during week 5 2022. - For the 2021/2022 season to date (weeks 40 2021- 5 2022), one influenza A(H3) family outbreak, five RSV and ten ARI (SARS-CoV-2 negative) outbreaks were notified to HPSC.
+- One influenza A hospital outbreak in HSE-Midwest was notified to HPSC during week 6 2022. - For the 2021/2022 season to date (weeks 40 2021- 6 2022), two influenza A hospital outbreaks, five RSV and ten ARI (SARS-CoV-2 negative) outbreaks were notified to HPSC.
 Of the ten ARI outbreaks, two were associated with rhinovirus/enterovirus, four with seasonal coronavirus (OC43) and four with no pathogen identified.